 To: The Secretary of the Board of Revision P.O.
-Box 580 Yellowknife, NT X1A2N4 or Email cityclerk@yellowknife.ca I/we of the City of Yellowknife declare that the Property Owner(s) education erty.
-Street Address LotBlockPlan be designated as follows: School Support: (please check the appropriate space) Split by Enrollment: Custom Declaration: Education District No. 1 - 59.36% --- Education District No. 1 Catholic School District - 40.64% Catholic School District Total - 100% Total - 100% or Education District No. 1 - 100% Catholic School District - 100% Please Note: A ratepayer can only change their school support within the 45 day period after the mailing date noted on the assessment notice.
-I am aware that this change will take a Signature effect for the 2021/2022 school year.
+Box 580 Yellowknife, NT X1A2N4 or Email cityclerk@yellowknife.ca I/weof the City portion of my/our property taxes for my/our property. of Yellowknife declare that the Property Owner(s) education Street Address LotBlockPlanbe designed ated as follows: School Support: (Please check the appropriate space) Split by Enrollment: Custom Declaration: YK Education District No. 1 - 61.98% --- YK Education District No. 1 YK Catholic Schools - 38.02% YK Catholic Schools Total - 100% Total - 100% or YK Education District No. 1 - 100% YK Catholic Schools - 100% Please Note: A ratepayer can only change their school support within the 45 day period after the mailing date noted on the assessment notice.
+I am aware that this change will take effect for the 2025/2026 school year.
+Signature Requires a signature for process.
+It can be signed electrically and emailed.
 PLEASE NOTE: This declaration is for taxation purposes only and will not affect your record on the Voters List.
-Please visit the or contact the Office of the City Clerk at 920-5667 should you wish For City Use Roll No: Entered by:
+Please visit the Elections webpage at www.yellowknife.ca or contact the Office of the City Clerk at 867-920-5667 should you wish to amend the Voters List.
+For City Use Roll No: Entered by: